Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Find your best options in less than 2 minutes

-When your home is damaged, the last thing you want is a surprise — especially when it comes to how much your insurance company will pay.
-The type of coverage you carry determines whether you walk away with enough money to fully rebuild or whether you're left covering a significant portion of the costs yourself.
-The difference between replacement cost and actual cash value coverage is one of the most impactful — and least understood — decisions in a home insurance policy.
+When your home is damaged, the last thing you want is a surprise about how much your insurance company will actually pay.
+The type of coverage you carry determines whether you walk away with enough money to fully rebuild or whether you are left covering a significant portion of the costs yourself.
+The difference between replacement cost and actual cash value coverage is one of the most impactful, and least understood, decisions in a home insurance policy.

-In this guide, you'll learn exactly how each coverage type values your property, how depreciation factors into actual cash value claims, and see real-dollar examples for common claims like roofs, appliances, and furniture.
-We'll also cover premium cost differences and help you determine which option makes the most financial sense for your situation.
+In this 2026 guide, you will learn exactly how each coverage type values your property, how depreciation factors into actual cash value claims, and see real-dollar examples for common claims like roofs, appliances, and HVAC systems.
+We will also cover premium cost differences and help you determine which option makes the most financial sense given today's elevated construction costs.

 Key Pinch Points